LLM-based Agents Suffer from Hallucinations: A Survey of Taxonomy, Methods, and Directions: Systematic Methodology

-This section focuses on enhancing the agent’s capabilities through general learning paradigms to mitigate hallucinations.
-We summarize six representative paradigms as follows. \textbf{Contrastive Learning} is a well-established self-supervised learning paradigm whose core idea is to learn more discriminative representations by comparing similarities and differences between samples~\cite{le2020contrastive,cao2021bipartite,lin2025contrastive}.
-By incorporating contrastive learning, the agent can better identify relevant and accurate patterns, reducing errors when handling unfamiliar or incomplete task inputs and effectively mitigating hallucination issues~\cite{chia2023contrastive,li2025refine,zhao2023beyond,jiang2024hallucination}.
+\emph{2) Paradigm Improvement.} This section focuses on enhancing the agent’s capabilities through general learning paradigms to mitigate hallucinations.
+We summarize six representative paradigms as follows.

+\emph{a) Contrastive Learning (CoL)} is a well-established self-supervised learning paradigm whose core idea is to learn more discriminative representations by comparing similarities and differences between samples~\cite{le2020contrastive,cao2021bipartite,lin2025contrastive}.
+By incorporating contrastive learning, the agent can better identify relevant and accurate patterns, reducing errors when handling unfamiliar or incomplete task inputs and effectively mitigating hallucination issues~\cite{chia2023contrastive,li2025refine,jiang2024hallucination}.

-\textbf{Curriculum Learning} is a learning paradigm inspired by the way humans learn.
+\emph{b) Curriculum Learning (CuL)} is a learning paradigm inspired by the way humans learn.
 Its core idea is to start training the model with "easy" examples and gradually move to "harder" ones, improving learning efficiency and generalization ability~\cite{le2020contrastive}.
 By leveraging curriculum learning, agents rapidly accumulate successful experiences by starting with simpler tasks and gradually transferring this knowledge to more complex scenarios.
-This progressive learning paradigm enhances their fundamental capabilities, effectively mitigating agent hallucinations~\cite{deng2024can, xi2024training,r38,r33}.
+This progressive learning paradigm enhances their fundamental capabilities, effectively mitigating agent hallucinations~\cite{deng2024can, xi2024training,r33}.